NCVirtual-Coding-Club/serverless/Week One/lesson-two.md

 Below are some of the most common HTTP requests.
 Read through each one, and try to get familiar with their functions!

-**⭐ Get Request**: gets data from a server (hence the name).
+**Get Request**: gets data from a server (hence the name).
 The data we want is specified using a URL we call a Request URL.
 In this case, you will use a Get Request URL from the Catass API to receive a cat picture.

-**⭐ Post Request**: used to send data to a server, to create or update a resource.
+**Post Request**: used to send data to a server, to create or update a resource.
 The information submitted to the server is archived in the request body of the HTTP request.
 This is often used to send user-generated data to a server.
 An example could be uploading a picture to a Post URL.

-**⭐ Put Request**: similar to a Post Request, but a put request will always have the same result every time you use one, whereas a post request might not.
+**Put Request**: similar to a Post Request, but a put request will always have the same result every time you use one, whereas a post request might not.
 We call this property "idempotency."

-**⭐ Delete Request**: used to delete resources indicated by the URL and will remove the targeted resources.
+**Delete Request**: used to delete resources indicated by the URL and will remove the targeted resources.

 ### What are APIs, and what makes one "RESTful?"